hoangduytran/blender-manual/manual/render/eevee/limitations.rst

 Light Probes
 ============

-- Eevee only supports up to 128 active Reflection Cubemaps.
+- EEVEE only supports up to 128 active Reflection Cubemaps.
-- Eevee only supports up to 64 active Irradiance Volumes.
+- EEVEE only supports up to 64 active Irradiance Volumes.
-- Eevee only supports up to 16 active Reflection Planes inside the view frustum.
+- EEVEE only supports up to 16 active Reflection Planes inside the view frustum.

 Indirect Lighting
 =================

 - Volumetrics don't receive light from Irradiance Volumes but do receive world's diffuse lighting.
-- Eevee does not support "specular to diffuse" light bounces nor "specular to specular" light bounces.
+- EEVEE does not support "specular to diffuse" light bounces nor "specular to specular" light bounces.
 - All specular lighting is turned off during baking.